DaPortlyJester/First-Dash-Service/dash-core/src/main/java/org/technojays/first/model/readme.md

     - varchar
 - last_name:
     - varchar

+### Award Types
+Types of awards for events and competitions
+#### Fields
+- id: system id for this award type
+- info: key-value award info store

 ### Competitions
 A competition describes a Location, Game, and is held at an Event